 As a manager, you’re used to dealing with a variety of employee personalities and dispositions.
 So what happens when you stroll by an employee’s cubicle and you hear the unmistakable sounds of muffled crying?
 Do you say something?
 Do you just turn around and walk away?
 Awkward, to say the least.
 But your response could be an important test of your ability to manage your team.

+According to a recent Monster poll, 8 in 10 workers admit to crying at work, so it’s a situation you’re more than likely to encounter.
 Knowing how to handle those situations takes superior management skills.
 A good manager can even use them to improve employee-relations.
 We’re talking about emotional intelligence here.

 It’s personal (but you knew that)

 According Anne Kreamer, author of It’s Always Personal: Navigating Emotion In the Workplace, people cry at work all the time.
 They may be going through an emotional rough patch – like losing a loved one or suffering in divorce.

 Often, however, they’re frustrated with their jobs.
 That’s where a manager’s emotional intelligence can make a difference.
 Being able to identify work-related triggers for why an employee is crying at work gives a perceptive manager the ability to find solutions and workarounds.
 Not only can this improve employees’ job satisfaction level and performance, but it can also earn their trust and respect.